-Exceptions
+Exceptions:

-Students who transfer to Surry from another district will be allowed to participate the nine weeks enrolled based on their eligibility status from previous their previous school.
-Each semester thereafter, eligibility will be based on Surry County's Participation in Extracurricular Activities Policy.
+- Students enrolled in special needs classes as determined by their IEPs must pass at least five (5) classes or make sufficient progress towards all IEP goals. - Students who transfer to Surry from another district will be allowed to participate the first semester enrolled based on their eligibility status from previous school.
+Each semester thereafter, eligibility will be based on the school's eligibility policy.